DevMountain/personal-api/README.md

 ```

 ###### `GET /hobbies/:type`
-- returns: Any hobbies that match the type property specified in the request parameter
+- returns: Any hobbies that match the type property specified in the request parameter.
+(Hint: checkout the .filter method and the 2nd example of it [here](https://msdn.microsoft.com/en-us/library/ff679973(v=vs.94).aspx))

 #### Step 4: Add ordering to your API
 For the occupations endpoint, let's have a way for the client to get a specific ordering, alphabetized or reverse alphabetized.
 * Make it so when the client requests occupations with a order query parameter, return an alphabetized list for `order=desc` and a reverse alphabetized list for `order=asc` (if your occupations endpoints are arrays of strings, you can simply use the Javascript `.sort()` and `.reverse()` methods of an array to do your sorting).
+* This endpoint needs to work with or without an order query.
+So you will need to use an if statement (or a switch statement for extra credit) to check the value/existence of `req.query.order`.

 #### Step 5: Make writable endpoints
 Now you're going to make some endpoints that can be added to or modified by `POST` or `PUT` requests.
+Make sure that in addition to sending the new/updated information, you also modify your user object so that future `GET` requests will reflect your changes.

 ###### `PUT /name`
 - Changes your name